 If you wish to hire a bike we can help you out.
-We have established an agreement with a bike hire shop in Christchurch who have a great range of long term hire bikes and AllTrails can collect and drop off the bike for you to/from the Christchurch shop.
+We have established an agreement with a bike hire shop in NZ who have a great range of long term hire bikes who will hire bikes with pick-ups and drop-offs in Wellington, Rotorua and/or Auckland.
+Select the option on the booking form if you would like to hire a bike and we will put you in touch with them.
+Indicitive price for full tour: NZ$650 (alloy), NZ$1400 (carbon), plus NZ$100 one-way relocation cost.
+15-20% cheaper for the short tours.

 For those bringing their own bike, note that AllTrails will only have room to store cardboard bike boxes in our vehicles on tour as these can be flattened.
-Your local bike shop will usually be more than willing to give you a bike box (they throw them out every day) and there are many good internet videos showing you how to pack your bike for transport (or your bike shop may do it for a small fee).
+Your local bike shop will usually be more than willing to give you a cardboard bike box (they throw them out every day) and there are many good internet videos showing you how to pack your bike for transport (or your bike shop may do it for a small fee).
 If you decide to travel with a bike bag/case (hard or soft), let us know.
 Your case will likely need to be freighted to the end of the ride at your own expense with Castle Parcels, Fastway, Mainfreight or ShipMyTrade.
-For more info and quotes or give us a call if you have any questions at all or need some assistance.
+Price will likely be $85 for short tours or $105 for long tours.
+Give us a call if you have any questions at all or need some assistance.

 If you are travelling on your Australian passport, or you hold a current Australian resident return visa, you don’t need a visa or permit to visit New Zealand unless you have been convicted of any crime(s) or you have been deported from any country.
 Passport holders of other countries may require a visa.
 A visa is a form of permission for a non-citizen to enter, transit or remain in a particular country.
 We do not issue visas for overseas travel and cannot provide definitive information on visas.
 Only the representatives of the countries you plan to visit can provide up-to-date information about their visa requirements.
 For all countries, contact your nearest embassy or consulate of the country you intend to visit well in advance of travel.
 For Australian passport holders, additional advice can be found on the Smartraveller website www.smartraveller.gov.au.